Comparing skill of historical rainfall data based monsoon rainfall prediction in India with NWP forecasts: Data and Experiments

 \subsection{Model Configuration and Training}

 All experiments are conducted in Python, utilizing the TensorFlow and Keras libraries.
-DL-HD forecasts are made using LSTM and transformer architectures.
-Both of these are recurrent models and we use past $d$ days of historical rainfall data as input, where $d$ ranges from 3 to 20.
-Both models are designed to have nearly the same number of parameters depending roughly linearly on $d$, with the number of parameters being approximately 200M for $d=12$.
-The transformer architecture is adopted from \cite{wu2021autoformer}.
-Since there are much fewer data points for NWP-NCEP, the models for NWP+ and NWP+IMD are trained using smaller feed-forward neural networks, with 2 hidden layers.
-All models are trained using the Adam optimizer, optimizing the peak-biased loss specified in \eqref{eq:1}.
-More details on the architecture of these models are given in Table \ref{tab: hyperparameters} in the appendix.
+DL-HD and DL-HD+Covariates forecasts are made using the Autoformer architecture.
+This is a recurrent model and we use past $d$ days of $v$ variables as input, where $d$ ranges from 3 to 20.
+The number of parameters depend roughly linearly on $d$, with the number of parameters being approximately 200M for $d=12$.
+This architecture is adopted from \cite{wu2021autoformer}.
+Since there are fewer data points, the models for NWP+ and Ensemble are trained using smaller feed-forward neural networks, with 2 hidden layers.
+All models are trained using the Adam optimizer, optimizing the peak-biased loss specified in \eqref{eq:pbl}.
+More details on the architecture of these models are given in the Appendix~\ref{app:nn_hyperparams}.
 To ensure robustness of our models, each experiment is conducted across 10 independent runs, employing randomly generated seeds to initialize neural network parameters differently.
 Performance metrics are reported on the average prediction obtained from these 10 runs.
-The experiments were conducted using the High-Performance Computing (HPC) facility at TIFR.